sparkflows/sparkflows-docs/docs/rest-api-token/restapi-python.rst

 Below are examples of Python code for accessing the Fire REST API using Python.

-It is used to get processor count with below REST API using Python.

 Get Processor Count
 --------------------

+The below code in Python invokes the Fire Insights REST API to calculate number of processors list available in Fire Insight.

   ::